 He brings extensive executive experience to the firm, having developed and led both public and private companies throughout his career.
 Prior to joining Lightspeed, Andrew was CFO of three venture-backed startups.
 He served as CFO of eGreetings Network (EGRT), taking the company public in 1999, and later took over as the CEO of the company until its sale to American Greetings (AM) in 2001.
 He also served as EVP and CFO of CMC Industries (CMCI), a publicly traded EMS company.
 He began his career at Mercer Management Consulting.

-Andrew has a BS in economics from The Wharton School of the University of Pennsylvania.
-He also holds an MBA from Stanford University Graduate School of Business where he returns annually as a guest lecturer.
+Andrew has a BS in economics from The Wharton School of the University of Pennsylvania, and holds an MBA from Stanford University Graduate School of Business.

 His advice to making it in the industry?
 Focus on what you do well.
 Work with people who challenge you.
 Follow leads that come to you.
 And ultimately, he says, “Don’t turn down interesting things because they’re risky — risky things challenge you the most.
 And challenges lead to better opportunities.”